BLM camping rules vary depending on the type of BLM land you’re looking at. There are four primary types of BLM lands…

 - You are not allowed to move any table, stove, barrier, litter receptacle or other campground equipment.

 - You are not allowed to drive your vehicle on lands not intended for vehicular use.

 - You are not allowed to use firearms, weapons, or fireworks.
 You can still bring weapons, you just can’t use them, unless for hunting.

 - You are not allowed to bring an animal, except a Seeing Eye or Hearing Ear dog, to a swimming area.

 These are very specific areas of land designated under the Wilderness Act of 1964.
-Basic recreational activities (camping, hiking, wildlife viewing) are permitted on wilderness areas, however, you cannot drive a vehicle on these lands.
-All camping equipment must be hiked in.
+Basic recreational activities (camping, hiking, wildlife viewing) are permitted on wilderness areas.

 Below are general rules that apply to all wilderness areas.
 Refer to the full set of rules, “BLM Rules for Wilderness Areas“.
 Make sure to check with the local BLM field office to get specific rules unique to a wilderness area.

 - You cannot drive a vehicle on wilderness areas.
 Everything must be hiked in.